-The continued and future success of our licensing programs requires us to continue to evolve our patent portfolio and to renew or renegotiate license agreements that are expiring or to cover additional future patents.
+The continued and future success of our licensing programs requires us to continue to evolve our patent portfolio and to renew or renegotiate license agreements that are expiring.

 We own a very strong portfolio of issued and pending patents related to 3G, 4G, 5G and other technologies.
 It is critical that we continue to evolve our patent portfolio, particularly in 5G.
 If we do not maintain a strong portfolio that is applicable to current and future standards, products and services, our future licensing revenues could be negatively impacted.